Rise continues despite falling demand

 Tenant Security: If the tenant refuses to leave after the contract and/or the notice to vacate expires, the police can be called upon to forcibly remove the tenant.
 However, landlords are not allowed to take abandoned appliances and furniture as compensation for unpaid rent and damages.

-After winning the March 2019 elections, Prime Minister Prayuth Chan-o-cha formally resigned as the head of military government in July 2019 and declared that the country would now function as a normal democracy after five years of military rule.
+Then after winning the March 2019 elections, in July 2019 Prime Minister Prayuth formally resigned as the head of the military government.
+He declared that the country would now function as a normal democracy.

 “Thailand is now fully a democratic country with a constitutional monarchy, with a parliament whose members are elected,” Prayuth said.
 “All problems will be addressed normally based on a democratic system with no use of special powers.”